EmreBeratKR/PoolableBehaviour/README.md

     {
         if (Time.time - m_SpawnTime > 1f)
         {
+            // Releases the Object from the Pool
+            // Similar to 'Destroy'
             poolable.Release();
         }
     }

-    public void OnAfterInitialized()
+    // This method can be named after anything like 'foo()' etc. public void OnAfterInitialized()
     {
         body.velocity = Random.insideUnitSphere.normalized * Random.Range(10f, 30f);